 3 key things you need to know about vitamin D

 Vitamin D is the “sunshine vitamin”.
-It’s important for building strong bones and muscles, as it helps your body absorb calcium1 .
+It’s important for building strong bones and muscle function, as it helps your body absorb calcium1 .
 Find out why it’s so important to get enough vitamin D, and how to get the right amount.

 1. About one in four Australians do not get enough vitamin D (mild, moderate or severe insufficiency).

-2. Vitamin D is important for your general health and to keep your bone and muscle strong.
+2. Vitamin D is important for your general health and to keep your bone strong.
 Your body needs vitamin D to absorb calcium from your food1.

 3. Your skin makes vitamin D when exposed to sunlight; this is your main source of vitamin D. Not many foods are rich in vitamin D and it may not be possible to provide enough to meet your needs through diet alone.
 Supplements can help top up your vitamin D levels1.

 - Vitamin D is the “sunshine vitamin” – it’s made when your skin is exposed to sunlight1,2,3

 - ‘Vitamin D’ includes several different closely related substances.

 - Vitamin D3 (also called colecalciferol) is the type made by your skin3 and is used in most supplements.